jfilak/autorizator/README.md

 *staff* and stores their data in UTF-8.

-The Autorizator LDAP connector expects that user names are stored in the field *uid* and authorization uses the bind DN for the user randomjoe
+The Autorizator LDAP connector expects that user names are stored in the field *cn* and authorization uses the bind DN for the user randomjoe
 as:

-    uid=randomjoe,ou=staff,dc=example,dc=com
+    cn=randomjoe,ou=staff,dc=example,dc=com

 The class *LDAPUserStorage* allows you to change the login filed via the property *login_field*.
 In case where you have the role stored